DAY BY DAY

-DAY 1 - SUNDAY
+DAY 1: SUNDAY

 Departure from Quito or Guayaquil to Baltra Island (2 ½-hour flight).
-Arriving in the Galapagos, passengers are picked up at the airport by our natural guides and taken to a ten-minute bus drive to the pier to board the M/Y Coral I or M/Y Coral II.
+Arriving in the Galapagos, passengers are picked up at the airport by our natural guides and taken

 Dry landing.
-We visit the Station where the Galapagos giant tortoise breeding program takes place as part of our efforts to preserve the fragile Galapagos environment and where the famous Lonesome George (the last surviving specimen of his species) lived for decades.
-Admire a prickly-pear cactus forest and variety Darwin’s finches and other land birds.
-The Darwin Station also works providing environmental education to the communities, schools,
+We visit the Station where the Galapagos giant tortoise breeding program takes place as part of our efforts to preserve the fragile Galapagos environment and where the famous Lonesome George (the last surviving specimen of his species)

 and tourists visiting the Galapagos Islands.
 You will also have some free time to visit the town and shop for souvenirs.
+Difficulty level: intermediate

 Type of terrain: flat

-Duration: 1 ½-hour visit
+Duration: 1 ½-hour visitfinch animals

-DAY 2 - MONDAY
+DAY 2: MONDAY

 Dry landing.
 Walk by a brackish lagoon to see flamingos.
 The trail leads across typical dry zone vegetation.
 Keeping up until Dragon Hill, see an important nesting ground for endemic land iguanas, offering lovely views of the anchored boats and neighboring islands.
 The forest is home to mockingbirds, Darwin’s finches, yellow warblers, and Galapagos doves.